Euphredes/Greanleaf/README.txt

 I scratch and rub something to charge it.

 XXV.
-whenever I tap on something, there must be words assigned to each motion. this builds a secure connection between me and her.
+Whenever I tap on something, there must be words assigned to each motion.
+This builds a secure connection between me and her.

 XXVI.
-humming, chanting, and singing. this builds a secure connection between me and her. this charges the desire.
+Humming, chanting, and singing; this builds a secure connection between me and her.
+This charges the desire.

 XXVII.
-what I place attention on will create protection against what I don't place attention on.
+What I place attention on will create protection against what I don't place attention on.